core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

   The addressing information above is conveyed through the CRI specified by an element of 'tpi_details', within the 'tp_info' parameter of the informative response.
 In particular, when transporting CoAP over UDP, the CRI is conveyed by the element 'tpi_client' (see {{ssssec-udp-transport-specific}}).

 For each target resource with an active group observation, the server MUST store the latest multicast notification.
-This applies also to the initial multicast notification INIT_NOTIF built at Step 6 of {{ssec-server-side-request}}.
+This applies also to the initial multicast notification INIT_NOTIF composed at Step 6 of {{ssec-server-side-request}}.

 ## Congestion Control ## {#ssec-server-side-congestion}